Table of Contents

 Yes, this is a type synonym, not a new type, and so we're cheating a little.
 Bear with us for now; this simplifies the description that follows.

-Earlier in this chapter, we said that a monad has a type constructor with a single type variable, and yet here we have a type with two variables.
+Earlier in this chapter, we said that a monad has a type constructor with a single type variable, and yet here we have a type with two parameters.
 The key here is to understand that we can partially apply a type just as we can partially apply a normal function.
 This is easiest to follow with an example.

 Here, we've bound the type variable s to String.
 The type

-StringState still has an unbound type variable
+StringState still has a type parameter

 a, though.
 It's now more